aisyahms/Intern/README.md

 Out[1]: ['B006K2ZZ7K', 'B003XDH6M6']
 ```
 If the user has never rated products highly (defined as a rating of 4 or 5), <br />
-2. a maximum of 10 recommendations of products they have never rated before, based on other users and items they have rated
+2. a maximum of 10 recommendations of products they have never rated before, based on other users and items they have rated <br />
 3. string output mentioning that the user has no prior highly rated purchases
 ```
 ----User Rating for Products Dataframe----